qwerty-arun/Lets_learn/README.md

+# 9/7/24
+- What to do in case of server down?
+How do you know the stats or status of a server?
+We used `lmstat -f 111`, what is that?
+- CMOS inverter design on Cadence Software.
+Creating symbol, analyzing graph and more.
+[Click here](https://youtu.be/64c4djOzam8?feature=shared).
+- Full Adder design using CMOS technology.
+Analyzed truth table, drew conclusions.
+Simplified expressions so that we need less no. of transistors to realize the circuit.
+- Parallel configuration for addition operation and series configuration for multiplication operation.
+- A overview on my project: Counter
 # 8/7/24
 - College stuff: Cadence software tutorial in linux environment, introduction to cmos and nmos.
 - Learnt about ssh keys.